Musa'id bin Abdulaziz Al Saud

-Musa'id bin Abdulaziz Al Saud (مساعد بن عبد العزيز آل سعود; 26 June 1923 – 19 August 2013) was the twelfth son of King Abdulaziz, the founder of Saudi Arabia.
+Musa'id bin Abdulaziz Al Saud (مساعد بن عبد العزيز آل سعود; 26 June 1923 – 19 August 2013) was the eleventh son of King Abdulaziz, the founder of Saudi Arabia.
 He was a businessman and the father of Faisal bin Musaid, the assassin of his half-brother King Faisal.

 Early life

 Musa'id was born in 1923.
 His father was King Abdulaziz and his mother was Jawhara bint Saad bin Abdul Muhsin Al Sudairi.
 Before marrying King Abdulaziz, Jawhara had been married to his full brother Sa'ad bin Abdul Rahman until the latter's death in the Battle of Kanzan in 1915.
 After Jawhara's death, her sister Haya also married Abdulaziz.
 She was the mother of Prince Badr, Prince Abdul Majid and Prince Abdul Illah.

 Musa'id had two full brothers, Prince Saad and Prince Abdul Muhsin, and one full sister, Princess Al Bandari.

 Personal life

 Prince Musa'id's son Faisal murdered King Faisal, a half-brother of Musa'id.

 Following the discovery of oil in Saudi Arabia, Musa'id and his brothers began to live in several European cities, including Paris and London.
 During this period, Musa'id was caught in an inappropriate manner in Paris and was immediately sent back to Saudi Arabia.
 His father, King Abdulaziz, confined Musa'id to the palace which aggravated their relations, decreasing the latter's potential prospects to rule the country.

 Musa'id married Watfa, a daughter of Muhammad bin Talal, the 12th (and last) Rashidi emir.
 Their son Faisal bin Musaid was born in Riyadh on 4 April 1944.
 He subsequently divorced Watfa.
 His sons and daughters by Watfa were much closer to their maternal Rashidi relatives than their paternal relatives, Al Sauds.

 In 1965, Musa'id son Khaled, who was a fervent Wahhabite, was killed during a Riyadh protest against the introduction of television in Saudi Arabia.
 The details of his death are disputed.
 Some reports allege that he died resisting arrest outside his own home.
 No investigation over his death was ever initiated.

 Musa'id had another son, Bandar, and a daughter, Al Jawhara.
 Prince Bandar became a member of the Allegiance Council in May 2014.
 He also had another son Abdul Rahman bin Musaid from a subsequent marriage.
 Abdullah bin Musa'id, another son, is a businessman and the owner of Sheffield United.